zzj99/glhosts/g0og1e/readme.md

-script to copy hosts from specific website
+A shell script to copy hosts for g0og1e from specific website.
+Many thanks to 36od0c!
+Really helps!